 Additionally, organizations are now under heightened pressure to increase support to their employees as well as their communities.
 This goes beyond traditional employee benefits and includes expanded sick leave, financial assistance, adjusted hours of operations, childcare provisions, home technology, additional training, and so on.

-We are currently will continue to see advances in infrastructure, network security, supply chain, and overall operational resiliency.
+We will continue to see advances in infrastructure, network security, supply chain, and overall operational resiliency.
 We’ll see a diversification of suppliers to different companies and regions, improved tracking along the supply chain, frictionless transactions, and increased automation and autonomous capabilities to remove human risk.

 From a greater community standpoint, attention will shift to K-12 education and how we can invest in the next generation.
 Discrepancies have escalated during the pandemic.
 As a society, there is a clear need to ensure every student has fair and equal access to the technology they need, including high-speed internet access, along with security, privacy, and adequate learning spaces.
 This will require a balance of economic investments in physical space, social interaction needs, and social services requirements for the student body.

 There’s no question that our lives will never be the same, even once the pandemic “ends.”
 But some things will hold true, for better or for worse.

 Human traits like kindness, altruism, love, aspiration, grit, and perseverance will always be around, but so will traits like jealousy, anger, greed, and contempt.
 Predictions that erase these qualities and emotions apply only to utopias.
 In a similar vein, incentives matter.
 History shows us that, without incentives, adopting new technologies, political philosophies, or social behaviors is difficult.